CYFC poster

 Fun for Under Fives (FfUFs) runs every Monday morning in term-time for pre-school children and accompanying adults.
 The session includes play, craft activities, story time, songs and a prayer.

 Messy Church is normally held on the first Monday of school holidays except Bank Holidays.
 All ages are welcome, accompanied by an adult.
 A fun morning, including a variety of craft activities, a short time of worship, and a light lunch.
-The next Messy Church event is on Friday, 29th May, between 10 am and 12 noon.
-There is no charge for Messy Church, but to help with catering, please let us know you are coming by text - 0748 472 7777 - before Monday, 25th May (Spring Bank Holiday).
+The next Messy Church event is on Monday, 26th October between 10 am and 12 noon.
+There is no charge for Messy Church, but to help with catering, please let us know you are coming by text - 0748 472 7777 - before Wednesday, 21st October.

 For further details, contact secretary@farehamurc.org.uk who will pass on your query to the relevant co-ordinator.